MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Service level measures the efficiency and responsiveness to incoming customer requests within a specific Service level threshold.

 You can set the threshold target to any value from 0 to 40 minutes (2,400 seconds).
-The value must be less than the value set for [Call timeout](#call-timeout-set-how-to-handle-call-timeouts)  Setting the value to blank (empty) disables the service level metric calculation for the call queue.
+The value must be less than the value set for [Call timeout](#call-timeout-set-how-to-handle-call-timeouts).
+Setting the value to blank (empty) disables the service level metric calculation for the call queue.

 >[!NOTE]
 > Service level metrics are not currently available in the Queues app.